 There will be times when an, “Oh my goodness gracious me,” simply won’t cut it.
 That’s when I’ll use an occasional damn or hell, or similar verbiage.
 There may be other times when a character, typically a villain, may call a female character a bitch.
 This happens when she didn’t do what the villain wanted her to do.
 However, I never use the F-word, or any other vulgar synonym for human genitalia.
 And the keyword here is occasional.
 As in infrequently.
 My characters aren’t potty mouths.
 Even my villains have more class than that.

 Sometimes there’ll be an occasion when a stronger word may be expected.
-For example, I had once had a scene where a characters has just learned her husband had been kidnapped.
+For example, I had once had a scene in which a characters has just learned her husband had been kidnapped.
 She’s understandably upset.
 Her response is, “What the —?”
 Another character interrupts her before she completes her sentence.
 Some readers may have interpreted it as, “What the hell?”
 Perfectly appropriate for the circumstances.
 Other readers, however, may have interpreted it differently and assumed she was about to say an entirely different word.
-Either way, I left it up to the reader to decide.
+Either way, I left it to the reader to decide.

 It may be the 21st century, but there are still readers out there who find profanity, particularly the F-word, offensive.
 So why risk alienating someone who would have otherwise loved your book?

 Gayle Martin aka Marina Martindale